RaviTambade/TFLdotNET/notes/cs/linq.md

 Database
 ```

 And the developer gets a very expressive programming model.

-# 🎯 Mentor's Challenge

 Imagine the business gives you this requirement: **“Find all active health insurance policies for customers from Pune, having premium above ₹25,000, sort them by premium, and display customer name and policy number.”**

 Don't immediately write a `foreach`.
 Think in terms of **data operations**:

 ```text
 1. Join Customer + Policy